-The SCA offers cohort based programs in Dance, Film, Music, Theatre Performance, Theatre Production & Design, Visual Art, and Art, Performance & Cinema Studies.
+The SCA offers cohort based programs in Dance, Film, Music & Sound, Theatre Performance, Theatre Production & Design, Visual Art, and Art, Performance & Cinema Studies.
 This means that students work with the same group or cohort of students for (usually) four years, starting in the Fall term of each year.
 For this reason, our entry process is limited to Fall term (September) entry for our Majors.
 Though SFU can admit you for the Spring term, and we can find some useful courses for you to take, we are not able to accept portfolios or questionnaires or run auditions for Spring term (January) entry.

 When you apply to SFU you are asked to declare an “intended major,” and if SFU Admissions does admit you, it is only as an “intended major” – you haven't been officially accepted into a Major program yet.
 The decision about acceptance into a SCA Major program is made in February through April for the Fall term (2021).
 To review, this means that the processes of application and admission into SFU and the application and acceptance to the SCA are made up of several steps:

 - Admission to SFU (with intended Major) and acceptance to the SCA (entry is limited to the Fall term for our Majors)